initLab/initLab/Leaving.md

 ==============================================

 * Close all windows
+* Turn off all air conditioners.
+(Or leave them to the seasonal setting.)
 * Turn off all the lights inside.
 * Close the doors.
 * Go down to the entrance door.